 Elara Case Study +

-Bringing Virtual Reality to the Medical World (And Our Studio)
+Virtual Reality & Medicine: Bringing Autodesk Virtual Reality to the Medical World

 From the fast-paced networking of the nervous system all the way to the tiniest of chemical reactions in your brain, the human body is home to some truly beautiful and intricate systems.
 Understanding how each of these components operate and interact with one another can be an incredibly daunting task, especially without the appropriate modules and visual aid.
 Elara Systems has been using 3ds Max alongside a variety of other Autodesk solutions to create compelling narratives that highlight the unseen beauty of the medical world.

 “Describing complex physiological processes can be confusing and chock full of technical jargon.
 It is said ‘a picture is worth a thousand words’ which can be elevated even further through video and extended reality.
 Complex science can be visually communicated effectively if we do the hard work of distilling concepts into content that is beautiful and didactic.
 Having the ability to visualize and bring a narrative to all these differing processes within the body is such a powerful tool.”

 Elara’s beautiful 3D animations are backed by a pipeline we’ve been developing for twenty years.
 The high quality of animation we have been able to achieve inside 3ds Max now needed to transition to real-time rendering.
 Unreal Engine 4 and Unity were natural inclusions to add to our arsenal, with 3ds Max’s powerful modeling capabilities continuing to provide excellent anatomical meshes to our VR experiences.
 The quick and adaptive nature of game engines allowed our studio to bring a new level of modularity to our lives.